mhurley100/pands-problem-set/README.md

-# Programming and Scripting Poblemset 2019
+# Programming and Scripting Poblem Set 2019

 This repository contains the solutions to the 2019 problem set for the Programming and Scripting Module @ GMIT.